claresudbery/clare-wiki-ably/pages/organising/podcasts/podcast-recording.md

   - got as far as deleting the driver and reinstalling via restarting laptop, but got same error.
   - also tried disabling in device manager and re-enabling
   - Haven't yet tried installing driver via compatibility mode.

+Response from them:
+- "I would suggest to make sure your USB headphones are set as default playback and communication in your Windows sound settings."
+- I went into sound settings and clicked "Manage sound devices" then clicked through to each device.
+I didn't see a default option, but you can enable or disable each device, so I did that.